May 24, 1993, PKK attack: The attack

-Sasik decided on a show of strength, ordering units to block all main roads to the Diyarbakir which was a favored operation by the rebels as it asserted authority.
+Sakık decided on a show of strength, ordering units to block all main roads to the Diyarbakir which was a favored operation by the rebels as it asserted authority.
 Due to the remoteness of some of these stretches of highway, the Turkish military were not eager to confront the PKK so sometimes sent off-duty soldiers via unmarked buses to avoid being targeted or identified at any roadblock.

 One of these roads was the Elazığ-Bingöl highway which was allegedly defended by over 150 PKK militants, who had come down from the mountains to the southeast.
 The PKK stopped several buses transferring unarmed Turkish soldiers in civilian clothes, and then dragged 33 soldiers and five civilians (including four teachers) from the vehicles and executed them.
 Some 22 soldiers were spared by the PKK and taken prisoner, before being released.
 The military was criticized for the fact that the soldiers were unarmed and there were no units protecting them.
 Sakık, later captured by the Turkish security forces, testified during the Ergenekon trials that deep state elements in the Turkish military had sent the soldiers unarmed in the hope they would be killed, as part of the Doğu Çalışma Grubu's coup plans.

 Aftermath

 On the 8 June 1993, Abdullah Öcalan announced the cease fire it declared in March was over.
 The Turkish military intensified its anti-insurgency operations against the PKK during the following months.
-A total of 92 Turkish security forces, 203 Kurdish rebels and 29 civilians were killed during anti-insurgency operations in May and June, an additional 120 Kurds were arrested during these operations.
+A total of 92 Turkish security forces, 203 ARGK militants (PKK's military wing) and 29 civilians were killed during anti-insurgency operations in May and June, an additional 120 people were arrested during these operations.

 Turkish claimed that Parmaksız Zeki, the PKK's commander in Muş at the time, described the attack as a turning point in the conflict, as the state stepped up its operations against the PKK and "the war got much worse".